Free Shipping Over $50.

 • All products are 3rd party tested by an ISO/IEC 17025:2017 standard accredited lab

-• All products are pure and free of any harmful chemicals or additives, making them a safe choice for those who want to avoid synthetic ingredients.
-All products contain less than .30% THC
+• All products are pure and free of any harmful chemicals.
+It has no additives and is a safe choice if you want to avoid synthetic ingredients.
+All products contain less than 0.3% THC.

 Conclusion